odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 * you will notice that some action buttons have appeared at the top of the screen.
 * the first is to quickly create terms; quickly putting in names and descriptions of terms is something that is useful as part of innovation/ planning sessions to get terms defined quickly.

+!!! note
-Known issue: There is a formatting error in the response screen - this is tracked in [issue 325](https://github.com/odpi/egeria-react-ui/issues/325).
+    Known issue: There is a formatting error in the response screen - this is tracked in [issue 325 :material-dock-window:](https://github.com/odpi/egeria-react-ui/issues/325){ target=gh }.

 The green ticks indicate that the terms have been created where there was a name.

 * Back on the glossary card screen, you will notice that there are other icons to the right of the quick terms, respectively they are: